theadam/binderize/README.md

 Now you can use your favorite libraries and functions with this new syntax.

 ## Binder API
-Each binder takes a function and allows it to accept one of its arguments as its `this` context, instead of as a regularly passed argument.
+Each binder takes a function and allows it to accept one of its arguments as its `this` context, instead of regularly passed argument.
 The rule of thumb is to use the binder that corresponds to the argument you want to be on the left of the bind (`::`).

 #### bind
 Converts a single argument function that accepts that argument as its `this` context.